filipjovanovski1/HomeworkAssignment03/README.md

 # Overview
-For this assignment, my colleague X and I worked on parts 1 and 3, which involve different types of analysis as outlined in the project description.
+For this assignment, my colleague Beriz Kurtanovikj and I worked on parts 1 and 3, which involve different types of analysis as outlined in the project description.
 Here’s a brief look at how we approached these tasks.

 # Part 1: Technical Analysis
 In this part, we focused on analyzing stock data to identify trends and signals that could help with decision-making.
 We applied different indicators to historical stock price data over various time periods, using available tools to assist with the calculations.